 So as far as a typical math sequence goes, you can break it up in all kinds of ways.
 The key is how much time did you spend and what does your school (cover) require.
 We see some who call it

-So really just depends.
+So it really just depends.

 But trust me, even in engineering we would never run off a student for lack of high school courses or high school grades.
 They are going to focus on those test scores and their own entrance/placement tests.
-(Which are written by the same people who write the ACT;)
+(Which are written by the same people who write the ACT.)

 Not Going the College Path?
 Want some Math Application Studies?